bvda/swafe-01/exercises/lesson-01-exercises.md

 ## Exercise 01-3
 ### Add course module
 Next, we will begin implementing a new feature: A course module that can handles presentation of courses offered.
-The first thing we will add
+First we add the module itself, and then we add list item component to it.

 1. Run `ng g m course`<sup>(<a href="https://angular.io/cli/generate#module-command">docs</a>)</sup> to create a course module
 2. Add `CourseListItem` component to `CourseModule` with `ng g c courseListItem -m course`